6 Best Project Management Certifications of 2019

 - Non-Member Price: $670

 The Agile Methodology, that began in the software development industry, has been applied to numerous other industries and is an increasingly popular approach to project management.
-Earning your PMI-ACP demonstrates that you’re well versed in Agile practices, and you know how to apply this streamlined mode of operation to any business.
+Earning the PMI-ACP® certification demonstrates that you’re well versed in agile practices, and you know how to apply this streamlined mode of operation to any business.

 PMI-ACP Certification Requirements

-To earn your PMI-ACP, you need to meet each of the following requirements:
+To earn the PMI-ACP certification, you need to meet each of the following requirements:

 - 2,000 hours of general project experience working on teams